 A common misconception when it comes to flexible and temporary workers is that they are unable to produce the same standard of work as you would expect from permanent employees.
+A flexible workforce can prove that incorrect.

 It’s easy to see why plenty of hirers in the event industry have come to this conclusion; permanent employees know the processes of the businesses, they’re usually familiar with various venues and, in some cases, have even developed good relationships with repeat clients.